insin/couch25k/README.rst

 * Plays a sound and vibrates when changing interval.
 * Stores completion status and date for each workout.
 * Quick Start jumps to first incomplete workout.
+* Tweet completion of workouts via SMS - number and message are configurable.

 Planned
 =======

 *(In order of usefulness descending/superfluousness ascending)*

+* Tweeting via xAuth, identifying as a Twitter app - need to request xAuth permission via email O_o
 * Animate a sprite indicating what the current step is.

 Building